MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * when new card is added via subscription, add spinner
+  * add subscription to videos
   * make sure spinner renders for dashboard page; when you first login, dashboard and cards load before animation is complete.
-  * add subscription to videos
   * have session be remembered by user
   * fix youtube card
   * Have youtube cards be restricted per user - if there are no cards, then provide instructions,